Konica Autoreflex

 The Auto-Reflex and Autoreflex is a series of 35mm SLR cameras made by Konica from 1965 to 1988.
 All these models have the Konica AR bayonet.

 Konica AR-mount

-The Konica AR camera lens mount was introduced in 1965 with the Konica Autoreflex (Autorex on the Japanese market), along with a range of lenses.
-It features a comparably short flange focal distance of 40.50 mm for a 35 mm film SLR camera.
+The Konica AR camera lens mount was introduced in 1965 alongside the Konica Auto-Reflex (Autorex for the Japanese market).
+Konica sold a range of lenses for the AR-mount branded Hexanon, joined later by a budget line branded Hexar.
+The AR-mount features a relatively short flange focal distance of 40.50 mm for a 35 mm film SLR camera.
 Its diameter is 47 mm.
-The focal range of Konica Hexanon lenses went from 21mm to 1000mm; at the start one zoom 47-100mm f3.5 Hexanon AR-H was offered.
-The Konica AR mount SLR system was discontinued in late 1988.